Course Title: Youth Justice Systems

 Overview of Learning Activities

-This course is generally delivered in a face-to-face mode with a blend of learning activities, which include lectures, seminars, tutorials, panel discussions, debates, role plays, guest speakers, presentations, case studies/scenarios, videos, and student lead discussions.
-The course may be delivered online.
+This course may be delivered in face-to-face or online modes.
+Face-to-face modes will include a blend of learning activities, which include lectures, seminars, tutorials, panel discussions, debates, role plays, guest speakers, presentations, case studies/scenarios, videos, and student lead discussions.
+Online modes will involve self-paced lectures, reading materials and online discussions to enable a flexible learning experience.

 Overview of Learning Resources